آیین نامه مسابقات بین المللی دانشجویی بتن شاخه های منطقه¬ای (ACI)

 1. OBJECTIVES AND PRIZES

-In order to follow the current orientation of the concrete industry, this student competition aims to promote the idea of environmental performance in concrete mix design as an important aspect of sustainability.
-Teams thus have the mission to develop an innovative concrete mixture, which will have the lowest possible environmental impacts while maintaining optimal mechanical and durability performances.
-To achieve this goal, teams are encouraged to seek out and use local resources of concrete materials such as supplementary cementitious materials (SCMs), alternative SCMs, fillers, recycled and alternative aggregates, and other environmentally friendly materials.
+In order to contribute to and educate the future generation of civil engineers on the sustainable development of concrete, this student competition aims to promote the idea of environmental performance in concrete mix designs.
+Teams thus have the mission to develop an innovative concrete mixture, which will have the lowest possible environmental impacts while maintaining or improving the durability performance.
+To achieve this goal, teams are encouraged to seek out and use local resources of ecofriendly materials such as supplementary cementitious materials (SCMs).

 مشاهده ادامه آیین نامه

-All materials and mix design(s) used for the competition have to be clearly described in the written report and poster (see Section 2.3).
+All materials and mix design(s) used for the competition have to be clearly described in the written report and the recorded video (see Section 2.3).
 Material requirements indicated below should be closely followed, as teams failing to do so will be penalized, possibly with disqualification from the competition.

 a.
 Portland cement Type I or II satisfying ASTM C150 or hydraulic cement GU type complying with ASTM C1157 must be used.
 Commercial blended cement is not allowed.

 b.
-Supplementary cementitious materials (SCM), such as fly ash and natural pozzolans meeting ASTM C618, silica fume meeting ASTM C1240, or slag cement meeting ASTM C989, can be incorporated to the concrete mixtures but as separate products from the portland cement (see 2.2a).
+Supplementary cementitious materials (SCM), such as fly ash, silica fume, and/or slag cement, can be incorporated into the concrete mixtures but as separate products from the portland cement.

 2.3 Concrete mix design

-Mix design requirements indicated below shall be closely followed, as teams failing to do so will be penalized, possibly with disqualification from the competition.
+Mix design requirements indicated below shall be closely followed for both mixtures, as teams failing to do so will be penalized, possibly with disqualification from the competition.

-The water-to-binder ratio (by mass) is fixed to 0.43.
-The binder shall include all type portland or hydraulic cement specified in section 2.2.a, SCMs, ASCMs, natural pozzolans and mineral fillers as identified in section 2.2, that are used in the mix.
+i.
+The water-to-binder ratio (by mass) is fixed to 0.40.
+The binder shall include all types of portland or hydraulic cement specified in section 2.2.a and SCMs, as identified in section 2.2, that are used in the mix.

-The aggregate(s) shall constitute a minimum of 50% of the total mass of concrete mixtures meeting aggregate requirements described in ASTM C33.
+i.
+The aggregate(s) shall constitute a minimum of 75% of the total mass of concrete mixtures (therefore, the total mass proportion of paste in concrete is 25% or less).
 This percentage shall be calculated based on a comparison of the total mass of all aggregates in surface saturated dry (SSD) condition, to the total mass of the concrete (based on yielded proportions).
-The contribution of coarse aggregates (aggregates with a minimum size of 5 mm) mass must be more than 30% of the total aggregates mass.
+The contribution of coarse aggregates (aggregates with a minimum size of 5 mm) mass must be more than 30% of the mass of the total aggregate.

 Each team must prepare a simplified LCA using the EcoConcrete Calculation Tool V2.01, following the specifications listed below.
-This simplified LCA calculates environmental impacts of the mixtures.
+This simplified LCA calculates the environmental impacts of mixtures.
 For each process, five environmental impact categories, namely global warming, carcinogenic, ozone depletion, ecotoxicity, and fossil fuel depletion, are computed.
 The average reduction in the value of these five categories is considered to form the Single Score Ratio.
-More information of this approach is provided in the “EcoConcrete calculation tool instruction” document provided on the competition website at www.concrete.org if available at the time.
+More information on this approach is provided in the “EcoConcrete calculation tool instruction” document provided on the competition website.

 a.
 Goal and Scope

-The objective of this competition is to design a concrete mix using an alternative material with low environmental impacts while preserving good mechanical properties AND good durability.
+The objective of this competition is to design a concrete mix using alternative materials with low environmental impacts while improving durability performance.

 b.
 Functional Unit